-Recommended: That the Board ratify Chancellor Erroll B. Davis' approval of the following item which was approved in accordance with the authority delegated by the Board of Regents at the June 2007 meeting for Chancellor Davis to take any actions necessary on behalf of the Board between the June 2007 meeting and the August 2007 meeting with such actions to be ratified by the Board at the August meeting.
+Ratified: The Board ratified Chancellor Erroll B. Davis' approval of the following item which was approved in accordance with the authority delegated by the Board of Regents at the June 2007 meeting for Chancellor Davis to take any actions necessary on behalf of the Board between the June 2007 meeting and the August 2007 meeting with such actions to be ratified by the Board at the August meeting.
 This ratification supports action taken by the Chancellor during this period.